Building A Virtual Stamp Gallery For The US Postal Service

 The US Postal Service has been around for over 170 years.
 As media has evolved, the art on stamps once coveted by collectors is now less visible than ever.
-In a world where stamps are often viewed simply as a commodity, we needed to find a way to showcase the art, and to do so in a way that resonated with modern audiences.
+In a world where stamps are often viewed simply as a commodity, we needed to find a way to showcase and convey the meaning behind the art, and to do so in a way that resonated with audiences of all ages.

 Our Solution: The Virtual Stamp Gallery